wolfSSL/wolfMQTT/README.md

 ## v5.0 Specification Support
 The wolfMQTT client supports connecting to v5 enabled brokers when built with the --enable-mqtt5 option.
 Handling properties received from the server is accomplished via a callback when the --enable-propcb option is set.
-The folowing v5.0 specifciation features are supported by the wolfMQTT:
+The following v5.0 specification features are supported by the wolfMQTT client:
 * AUTH packet
 * User properties
 * Server connect ACK properties